 Children’s Savings Account as a Trust

 Parents and legal guardians may serve as custodians on children’s savings accounts and treat the account somewhat like a trust account.
 The child will receive the contents of the account upon reaching a particular age, generally 18.
-Check out the offerings below to see if there is an account that will help your child get started with his or her financial education.
+Check out the offerings above to see if there is an account that will help your child get started with his or her financial education.